Business Banking Guide

 If you're looking for the best small business banking accounts from the major banks, then our guides will point you in the right direction.

-Most banks offer free checking accounts for the first 18 months for new businesses together with favourable rates for loans and overdrafts.
-After the introductory period finishes, standard charges and fees are incurred, and you may be in for an unpleasant surprise!
+Many banks offer fee-free current accounts for the first 12-18 months for new businesses together with favourable rates for loans and overdrafts.
+After the introductory period finishes, you'll pay the standard charges, and you may be in for an unpleasant surprise!

 To get the most from your banking here are some step-by-step guides on various topics covering checking and savings bank accounts from getting the best deal, opening a business bank account and getting the best savings rates.